mospy26/lOnlyGames/README.md

 You can dockerize every service.
 For ease of development, we have provided a script called `run.sh`.
 This option lets you dockerize every service and includes `nginx`, a load balancer.
 If you only want to dockerize the mysql db, then follow instructions on 2. instead.

 1. Make sure you install [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/) in your computer
+(If docker compose does not work, install it using pip3 i.e. `pip3 install docker-compose`)
 2. Download the repository, and `cd backend`
 3. Run `./run.sh run` and wait until the program finishes.
 4. Wait for a few minutes (this will only be needed in the first run).
-5. Do not stop any container.
-6. Visit `localhost` at port `80` and your spring application should be running there.
+5. Visit `localhost` at port `80` and your spring application should be running there.

 ###### What if there are changes to the application, does it reflect?
 Yes, every time you make a change it will automatically reload in the docker container.

+###### Database management
+You can visit `localhost:8081` that will open adminer, which allows db management of the mysql data.

 ###### Stopping the application